thomas-maurice/puppet-as-a-service-wrapper/README.md

 It should allow you to interact with the API in a more efficient and scriptable way than using the manager.

+## Install
+You can install this module via pip : `pip install ppaas`

 ## Use example
 ### Basic example
 ```